codegenres/ArtOperations/README.md

 ANTILOG_12Dec14a
 * On efficient messaging: All Signals are Costly.
 Minimize "Costs of Pinging".
 * Art Operations => Art-Operations-in-a-Box, have your own ArtOps straight out of the box.
 Everything you need to know to start your own professional Art Operation.
 Includes manual.
+* ORIENTATION => Get oriented, straight out of the box.
+List of materials to get going immediately.